 2. Pressing the browser "back" button.

 If you’re using exit intent for a mobile device, your site visitors will experience popups, flyouts and banners in very similar ways.
-These displays cover most of the screen when they open and make it easy for people to sign up.
+These exit intent display types cover most of the screen when they open and make it easy for people to sign up.

 You can also use bars with exit intent.
 This is a great option because they are very clean visually and a bit less intrusive when they open.